data-capsule/fogros2-sgc/README.md

 export GATEWAY_IP=MACHINE_A_IP
 cargo run
 ```
 Replace `MACHINE_A_IP` with the IP address of Machine A. Note that A and B can configure with some intermediate machine C if they are not able to directly connect.
 Then configure `GATEWAY_IP` on both machines with machine C's ip address.
+The talker and listener toml configuration file can be found [here](./src/resources/README.md).

 To disable the logs and run the benchmark, run with `release` option by